 The industry itself is one that so many people are genuinely passionate about.
 I love turning up to work knowing that it’s meaningful to so many.
 I also love representing the athletes.
 Without proper representation there is no doubt they’d be exploited and it’s always been important to me to stand up for people is these circumstances.
 The people that work for Player Associations are some of the most passionate, principled people you will ever meet.
 I love working with them, and I’ve made some great friends along the way.

-Take your career to the executive level with an MBA at La Trobe University.
+Take your career to the executive level – apply now to study an MBA at La Trobe University in Semester 2, 2018.

 Top image: 2017 AFL Grand Final panorama.
 Image credit: Wikimedia.